Maternal Health in Developing Countries, Kibae Park United nations, 2010, Unmodified

 Approximately 17,000 children die worldwide every day, 44% of which occur in the first month of life, often from preventable causes.
+Meanwhile up to 1 billion children and youth aged 2–17 years experience physical, sexual, or emotional violence or neglect, which has ramifications for physical and mental health well into adulthood.
 Effective medical, behavioral, and social interventions exist, yet scalability – working across borders and sectors – remains a challenge.
-To nurture vulnerable children into healthy adulthood, we join global initiatives, such as those led by USAID, helping to deliver effective practices, to mothers, babies, and their caregivers in clinics and at home.
+To nurture vulnerable children and adolescents into healthy adulthood, we join global initiatives, such as those led by USAID, helping to deliver effective practices and policies that improve child and adolescent health and wellbeing.

-There is an urgent need to develop and scale medical, behavioral, and social interventions to prevent the preventable causes of child mortality.
-Our team brings together expertise from public health, pediatrics, development and behavioral economics, and the humanities.
-We are furthering novel and risky ideas to advance child survival: developing portable multimodal imaging for early detection of hypoxic ischemic encephalopathy resulting from birth asphyxia and leading to mortality and disability, investigating opportunities to strengthen delivery of pediatric surgical services in eastern Democratic Republic of Congo, developing and testing a novel technology to detect heart rate in non-breathing newborns, and unlocking social norms that influence family planning among adolescents.
+Our team brings together expertise from public health, social work, pediatrics, and the humanities.
+We are furthering novel and risky ideas to advance child and adolescent survival: developing portable multimodal imaging for early detection of hypoxic ischemic encephalopathy resulting from birth asphyxia, identifying and illuminating how social policies impact morbidity and mortality, and unlocking social norms that influence family planning among adolescents.

 Elizabeth Borngraber